 Likewise, if you die in a country that was put on the travel warning list only after you received coverage, your family will still receive the benefit.
 Insurance companies cannot reject the claim on account of a change in global circumstances.

 The long and short of this is, if you were honest in your application, you have nothing to worry about.
 Your beneficiaries will receive the policy proceeds after your death.

-Your travel history and future travel plans can affect your life insurance eligibility and premium rate.
+Your travel history and upcoming travel plans can affect your life insurance eligibility and premium rate.
 Insurance companies may charge you a higher premium or deny your application if you travel to countries deemed to be risky.
 An independent life insurance broker such as Dundas Life, can help you find the best coverage for your situation, at the most affordable rate.